William de Leftwich Dodge: Early commissions

-Move to New York City
+New York City

 After he and his family settled in New York, Dodge taught at the Art Students League of New York and at Cooper Union.

 He became known as a muralist when the genre was at a peak of popularity, commissioned for major public buildings as well as hotels and mansions.
 Murals were seen as a kind of art that could reach directly to the people.
 Dodge drew on a variety of styles for his murals, settling on a heroic, neoclassical look.
 Achieving success with commissions for his murals, Dodge designed his family home in Setauket, Long Island, in 1906, the classical Villa Francesca, named after his wife.

 In his private work, Dodge's paintings show the influence of Impressionism and Fauvism.
 Toward the end of his career, Dodge became interested in Mayan art.
 His work is held in the permanent collections of the Metropolitan Museum of Art and the National Academy of Design.

 Personal life

-De Leftwich's completion of a series of murals for the Library of Congress in 1895 enabled him to marry Francesca (Fanny) Theodora Bland Pryor, daughter of Sara Agnes Rice Pryor and Roger Atkinson Pryor of Virginia and New York.
+Dodge's completion of a series of murals for the Library of Congress in 1895 enabled him to marry Francesca (Fanny) Theodora Bland Pryor, daughter of Sara Agnes Rice Pryor and Roger Atkinson Pryor of Virginia and New York.
 Her mother was a civic activist and author who published several books in the early 1900s; her father was an attorney and became a justice of the New York State Supreme Court.

-De Leftwich died at his New York City home at 52 West 9th Street in Manhattan.
+Dodge died at his Manhattan home on March 25, 1935.
 He is buried in Woodlawn Cemetery in The Bronx, New York City.